j-ngo828/image-uploader/README.md

 ### Good-to-Know Commands

-- Since our backend server in containerized in Docker.
-To run Django administrative command such as `makemigrations`, do the following:
+Since our backend server in containerized in Docker.
+To run Django administrative command such as `makemigrations`, do the following from your terminal:

 ```bash
 docker exec -it django-backend sh -c "python manage.py {command}"
 ```

-Alternatively, you can add an alias to your shell:
+You can add an alias to your shell:

 ```bash
 alias dmd="docker exec -it django-backend sh -c"